bzalasky/rockhopper-digital/source/articles/idols-of-the-mind.html.markdown

 1.  <strong>Rely on preconceived assumptions</strong>

     Questions are one of the best tools for avoiding unwarranted assumptions.
-Paul Graham suggests, "[The initial idea](http://paulgraham.com/ideas.html) is just a starting point--not a blueprint, but a question."
-A fresh perspective is invaluable when entering a domain that's ripe for disruption.
+Paul Graham suggests, &ldquo;[The initial idea](http://paulgraham.com/ideas.html) is just a starting point--not a blueprint, but a question.&rdquo; A fresh perspective is invaluable when entering a domain that's ripe for disruption.
 However, failure to recognize your own innate biases can limit your ability to innovate.
 From your target market, to the problem your product solves, don't limit yourself with assumptions unless you've a compelling reason.
 There are times when assumptions are unavoidable, but that's ok as long as you recognize them.

 2.  <strong>Fail to acknowledge external perspectives</strong>